INN/Largo-Sample-Child-Theme/docs/readme.md

 WordPress uses Child Themes -- a theme that inherits traits from a Parent Theme -- to allow any theme to be customized and still benefit from updates.

-Child Themes inherit all directory structure and files from their Parent Theme.
-The Parent Theme functions, structure, style and scripts are all inherited.
-In the Child Themes you can modify or turn off styles inherited from the parent theme, and build custom functionality.
+Child Themes inherit the directory structure and all the files from their Parent Theme.
+You can modify or turn off attributes inherited from the parent theme, and build custom functionality.

 Largo is structured a specific way, and when you create a child theme it will be easiest for you to follow parallel structures as you modify and add.